Gatlinburg Things To Do

 What to Skip in Gatlinburg: A Guide to Avoiding Tourist Traps

-While Gatlinburg offers plenty of memorable experiences nestled in the beautiful Smoky Mountains, not every attraction is worth your time or money.
+While Gatlinburg offers plenty of fun and unique experiences nestled in the beautiful Smoky Mountains, not every attraction is worth your time or money.

 Earthquake The Ride